 Prototype and validate designs

 Prototypes begin as a series of sketches by the design team.
 Once the sketches are proven valuable and on-target, the team takes its findings and moves to a “mid-fidelity click-through,” which shows movement and interaction.
 Once that stage yields positive results for those who use it, the design team moves to a “high-fidelity” prototype.
 This may include bits of code to test gesture, behavior or specific outcomes.
 At each step of the protype process the designers will “test” with several people, all of whom share similar roles.

-At Altera, we take it one step further by following a methodology created by Jenna Date (Chief Experience Officer, Altera) called “co-creates.”
-A co-create is a one-hour, one-on-one feedback session wherein a designer regularly meets with a client partner that currently uses our products.
-The two work together to identify problems, and they look at new possibilities for the experience.
+At Altera, we take it one step further by following a “co-creating” methodology.
+Co-creates are hour-long, one-on-one feedback sessions wherein a designer regularly meets with a client partner that currently uses our products.
+During these sessions, the two work together to identify problems, and they look at new possibilities for the experience.
 It is a time to innovate together for a brilliant new outcome.